top of page

 To Consider

 • Summarization “by hand” or summarization done by the reader has shown to be an excellent study tool that significantly increases comprehension and test scores on related content (Friend, 2000).
 Part of these effects have been shown to be the act of creating the summary is what improves retention, meaning using auto summary does not have the same effects.
-As such, Auto Summary is not recommended as a study tool for every child, but is best used primarily when there is an excess of information that needs to be reduced.
+As such, Auto Summary is best used when there is an excess of information that needs to be reduced.

 Product